pkorus/tex-camera-ready/README.md

 - Distills a single file with matching BibTeX entries
 - Renames figures and copies directly included resources from TiKz figures
 - Can crop fragments of larger images to reduce file size
+- Can compile standalone figures and include them as PDFs instead
 - Not thoroughly tested, and possibly buggy but saves me time

 ## Usage